-The design of a Christian Education curriculum which is both informative and applicable to real life in the 21st century is a continuous process.
+The design of a Christian Education curriculum, which is both informative and applicable to 21st century life, is a continuous process.
 Since 2009, there have been several key educators both within the Christian Education department at the College, as well as other Christian colleagues and Ministers who have played either a contributing or consultative role with the curriculum that we have developed at St Andrew’s Anglican College.

 We believe in a team approach to curriculum development where cooperation, respect, diversity and collaboration are all welcome.
 A team approach will result in a more broad and balanced program than any one person can possibly achieve on their own.
 The curriculum has been strongly influenced by the Anglican Schools Commission ‘Philosophy and Curriculum Framework 2011’ document and the corresponding 2014 ‘User’s Guide’.
 The curriculum has been structured in such a way as to intentionally address the two Core Components as well as the six Core Elements which are identified in these documents.

 Our approach is to be understanding of the culture in which we find ourselves so as to be able to effectively communicate Christ to the College community.

 Our belief is that Scripture and the statements encapsulated by the 39 Articles and the Creeds are foundational in understanding a balanced Christian faith.

 We are confident that our philosophy of Christian Ministry will inform the intellect, engage emotion and humble the heart towards knowing and trusting in Christ.

 Our desire is to help facilitate a balanced, biblical and believable formation of an individual's faith in Christ.

 Assumptions and Values